EdgarFonseca94/Notebooks/README.md

 ## Kaggle Datasets
 ------------------
 ### Employee Fatigue Prediction
+- Used Machine Learning algorithms (Support Vector Regression & Random Forest Regressor) to predict employee fatigue score.
-This project was a regression problem where we attempt to predict a fatigue score.
-This was a smaller dataset that contained
+This project was a regression problem where we attempt to predict a fatigue score for each employee.
+I made some nice vizulations to explore the relationship between the fatigue score with it's independent variables.
+I also decided to use two alogorithms (Support Vector Regression & Random Forest Regressor) to build models whic